 Diamondback terrapins are small aquatic turtles that live in different locations along the Eastern and Gulf coasts.
-You can observe them in shallow, brackish waterways from Cape Cod, Massachusetts through the Florida Keys and along Texas’ eastern coast.
+You can observe them in shallow, brackish waterways from Cape Cod, Massachusetts through the Florida Keys and along the eastern coast of Texas.
 A small group of diamondbacks also lives in Bermuda.
 They differ from other common pet aquatic turtles, like painted turtles and red-eared sliders, because they live in brackish water.
 Diamondback terrapins are named for the diamond-shaped pattern on their carapace and are some of the most beautiful turtles native to the United States.

 - Name: Diamondback terrapin, terrapin, Malaclemys terrapin

-- Size: Females will grow up to eight inches long and males will be about five inches long\
+- Size: Females will grow up to 8 inches long and males will be about 5 inches long

 - Lifespan: Between 25 to 40 years in the wild